Elliptically Distributed Lozenge Tilings of a Hexagon: Elliptic difference operators

-Hereinafter we will use $\D$ for the ``normalized'' difference operator (so that $\D(r_0,r_1,r_2) 1 = 1$) following Lemma \ref{sum}.
+Hereinafter we will use $\D$ for the normalized difference operator, so that $\D(r_0,r_1,r_2) 1 = 1$, following Lemma~\ref{sum}.

-The difference operators described above satisfy a number of identities, including a series of commutation relations.
-For an elegant proof which relies on the action of these operators on a suitably large space of functions (more precisely, on the action of the difference operators on $BC_n$-symmetric interpolation abelian functions), see \cite{EHI} or \cite{BCn}.
+The difference operators described above satisfy a number of identities, including a series of quasi-commutation relations.
+For an elegant proof which relies on the action of these operators on a suitably large space of functions see~\cite{EHI} or~\cite{BCn}.